shopware/docs/guides/plugins/plugins/testing/jest-admin.md

 shallowMount(Shopware.Component.build('sw-multi-select'));
 ```

+When we’re testing our vue.js components, we need a way to mount and render the component.
+Therefore, we use the
+following methods:
+* `mount()`: Creates a Wrapper that contains the mounted and rendered Vue component.
+* `shallowMount()`: Like mount, it creates a Wrapper that contains the mounted and rendered Vue component,
+but with stubbed child components.

-The `build` method resolves the twig template and returns a vue component.
-Now you can test the component like any other
+This way, we create a new `wrapper` before each test.
+The `build` method resolves the twig template and returns a
-Vue component.
+vue component.

+### Test structure

+Now you can test the component like any other component.
 Let's try to write our first test:
 ```javascript
 // test/app/component/form/select/base/sw-multi-select.spec.js